The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 • Are 65 years of age or older

-Absentee ballots must be requested at least 4 days before the election.
+Absentee ballot requests must be submitted by 5 p.m. on the 11th day before the election.
 You can apply for an absentee ballot online here.
 Completed absentee mail-in ballots must be received by the county voter registration office in your county of residence by 7PM on the day of the election.

 Polling Locations